Major Groups > Gilled Mushrooms > Pale-Spored > Russula

 by Michael Kuo

-The genus Russula includes some very beautiful and interesting species, some good edibles, and a lot of hard-to-distinguish species.
+The genus Russula includes some very beautiful and interesting species, and a lot of hard-to-distinguish species.
 Because russulas are typically fairly large, and because they are often brightly colored, amateur mushroomers are frequently interested in identifying them.
 About 20 or 30 species can be identified fairly easily--but there are perhaps 750 species worldwide.

 Before you do, however, let me try to talk you out of it.
 Advanced Russula identification is a nightmare far beyond the usual frustrating realm of advanced mushroomology.
 In fact, I will go ahead and say it (though I am likely to receive some e-flak for my efforts): Russula identification is a joke.
 The "species" are defined on frequently ridiculous, variable characters; the literature goes to great lengths to cover this fact up with pseudoscientific jargon and long-winded descriptions; the use of a microscope often compounds, rather than alleviates, the frustrating milieu of variability and subjectivity; and we are at a point in time when DNA studies are likely to throw out most of the babies with the PCR-primed bathwater.